Leda and the Swan: In painting

 Leda and the Swan, copy by Cesare da Sesto after a lost original by Leonardo, 1515–1520, Oil on canvas, Wilton House, England.

 A fresco depicting the Greek myth of Leda and the Swan was unearthed at the Pompeii archaeological site in 2018.
-Another fresco commonly attributed to the Leda and the Swan motif was found in the House of the Citarist (Casa di Citarista, I.4.5/25), and is now housed in the Naples Archaeological Museum (MANN inv.
+Another fresco commonly attributed to the Leda and the Swan motif was found in the House of the Citarist (I.4.5/25), and is now housed in the Naples Archaeological Museum (MANN inv.
 120034).
 It dates to the first century CE.

 Leonardo da Vinci began making studies in 1504 for a painting, apparently never executed, of Leda seated on the ground with her children.
 In 1508, he painted a different composition of the subject, with a nude standing Leda cuddling the Swan, with the two sets of infant twins (also nude), and their huge broken egg-shells.
 The original of this is lost, possibly deliberately destroyed, and was last recorded in the French royal Château de Fontainebleau in 1625 by Cassiano dal Pozzo.
 However it is known from many copies, of which the earliest are probably the Spiridon Leda, perhaps by a studio assistant and now in the Uffizi, and the one at Wilton House in the United Kingdom (illustrated).

 Also lost, and probably deliberately destroyed, is Michelangelo's tempera painting of the pair making love, commissioned in 1529 by Alfonso d'Este for his palazzo in Ferrara, and taken to France for the royal collection in 1532; it was at Fontainebleau in 1536.
 Michelangelo's cartoon for the work—given to his assistant Antonio Mini, who used it for several copies for French patrons before his death in 1533—survived for over a century.
 This composition is known from many copies, including an ambitious engraving by Cornelis Bos, c.
 1563; the marble sculpture by Bartolomeo Ammanati in the Bargello, Florence; two copies by the young Rubens on his Italian voyage, and the painting after Michelangelo, ca. 1530, in the National Gallery, London.
 The Michelangelo composition, of about 1530, shows Mannerist tendencies of elongation and twisted pose (the figura serpentinata) that were popular at the time.
 In addition, a sculptural group, similar to the Prado Roman group illustrated, was believed until at least the 19th century to be by Michelangelo.